-The majority of the Academy's revenue income is obtained from the DfE, through the Education Skills and Funding Agency (ESFA) in the form of General Annual Grants (GAG) and other revenue grants, the use of which is restricted to particular purposes.
-The funding arrangements for all schools (including academies) were further simplified, with the government implementing a new national funding formula in 2018-19 to make school funding fairer, with funds being allocated and distributed to academies by the ESFA based on local authority-level formulae.
-In the year, the majority of the separately provided pay and pensions grants were absorbed into the main GAG funding known as age weighted pupil units (AWPU), leading to an increase of over 5% on AWPU funding, although overall revenue funding levels from the DfE were up just 2.1% in total.
-That said, the number of students the Academy was funded for fell some 40 students below that which it could have received funds for had each year group been full on the previous years' census day, leading to a shortfall in potential funding of over £275,000.
+The majority of the Academy's revenue income is obtained from the DfE, through the Education Skills and Funding Agency (ESFA) in the form of General Annual Grants (GAG) and other revenue grants, the use of which are restricted to particular purposes for certain grants.
+In recent years, the funding arrangements for all schools have been subject to a national funding formula to make school funding fairer, with funds being allocated and distributed based on a local authority-level formula, for local authorities to then apply their own specific formulae for school distribution.
+The main GAG funding provision known as age weighted pupil units (AWPU), increased by over 5.7% (largely through increased student numbers), while overall revenue funding from the DfE was up by more than 7.9% in total aided by other funding strands which are referenced below.